krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2024.01.16    - version 2.7.0 =
+* Feature       - The plugin now supports WooCommerce's "High-Performance Order Storage" ("HPOS") feature.
+* Tweak         - Adds support for updating customer and session in Woo when applepay-contact-updated event is triggered.
+* Tweak         - Adds class properties for PHP 8.2 compatibility (thanks @Stian).
+* Tweak         - Change helper function nets_easy_get_order_id_by_purchase_id to nets_easy_get_order_by_purchase_id.
+Uses the same logic that Krokedil have in other payment plugins.
+* Tweak         - Tweaks in logic how payment data is saved in subscription in set_recurring_token_for_order function.
+* Fix           - Adds Nets Easy test environment hosted payment page as allowed external url for wp_safe_redirect.

 = 2023.12.18    - version 2.6.2 =
 * Fix           - Updates helper function to get refund order id due to changes in WP query.
 Fixes potential error triggered in refund request.